In Focus: Fifty years after Bursar’s Office Takeover, Northwestern reconciles continued parallels in black student concerns

 It was May 3, 1968.

-At about 9 a.m. the next morning, Ogletree and nine other students met administrators and faculty in Scott Hall to begin negotiations.
-The protesting students had created a list of demands regarding black students’ experiences at Northwestern, including increasing the representation of black students on campus to at least 10 to 12 percent of each incoming class and hiring more black faculty members.
-Students also called for the University to provide space for a black student union and to publicly acknowledge institutional racism.
+In the morning, Ogletree and nine other students met administrators and faculty in Scott Hall to begin negotiations.
+Back on the table was their list of demands, which included raising the representation of black students on campus to at least 10 to 12 percent of each incoming class and hiring more black faculty members.
+Students also called for the University to provide space for a black student union and to publicly acknowledge institutional racism as a demonstration of cultural sensitivity.

-Later that evening, students approved the terms that the University had committed to — in the “May 4th Agreement”— and left the Bursar’s Office, ending the day-and-a-half protest, Ogletree said.
+Later that evening, students accepted the terms that the University had committed to in the so-called “May 4th Agreement” and left the Bursar’s Office, ending the day-and-a-half protest.

-In their demands, Ogletree said students were not focusing just on themselves, but on bettering the lives of students coming after them.
-Charla Wilson, University archivist for the black experience, said among numerous impacts, the significance of what she calls the “first major protest” at Northwestern can still be felt today, from its direct role in prompting the establishment of the Black House to the development of the African American Studies Department.
+Ogletree said in pushing for more despite administrators’ initial acquiescence, students were directly focused on bettering the experiences of those to come after them.
+In some aspects, that’s what happened, according to Charla Wilson, the University archivist for the black experience.
+The significance of what she calls the “first major protest” at Northwestern can still be felt today, from its direct role in prompting the establishment of the Black House to the development of the African American Studies Department.

 Echoes of the past

-Nearly three years ago, Communication senior Jade Mitchell found herself leading a group of about 300 students as they disrupted a groundbreaking ceremony for the new lakeside athletic complex.
+Nearly three years ago, Communication senior Jade Mitchell found herself at the front a group of about 300 students as they disrupted a groundbreaking ceremony for the new lakeside athletic complex.
 Students were protesting both a lack of representation and resources for students of color and institutional racism at Northwestern as University administrators, alumni and donors gathered to celebrate what would become a $260 million athletic facility.

 “That was the first time it felt like they took notice,” said Mitchell, who is co-president of CaribNation, a cultural student group.
 “They were livid that we were in there.
 Sometimes you have to move people to anger to get them to listen.”